servirtium/README/README.md

 being deliberate should be explicit somehow in the log of the unit test framework.
 This is easier said that done as it could be that the playback technology is on a different thread to the test executor.

+# Implementations

+1. Java - [Servirtium-Java](https://github.com/servirtium/servirtium-java) (in this org) - ready to use
+2. Python - Being developed story by story as part of demo [demo-python-climate-data-tck](https://github.com/servirtium/demo-python-climate-data-tck) and will be extracted to its own library/repo at some point
+3. Ruby - People wishing to lead development sought.
+4. Go - People wishing to lead development sought.
+5. C# - People wishing to lead development sought.
+6. Node.JS - People wishing to lead development sought.

+We're also looking to existing Service Virtualiztion frameworks/libs to support (and help refine) the same Markdown format.